4 Drunken Miles

 Our outing suffered a bit since I hadn’t done nearly as much research and planning for Stockholm as I usually do.
 We just kind of came upon sights, instead of purposely planning to see them.
 We also didn’t have a huge sense of what we even wanted to see upon arrival, which is unfortunate.
 Just working too much prior to our departure, I guess.
 But because of this, I think I’ll make certain it doesn’t happen again.

 Gamla Stan is huge compared to the thousand other Old Towns we’ve visited.
 There are so many things to do in Stockholm, I could very easily see spending two full days looking around that area alone.
-Stockholm is a city I wouldn’t object to returning to and spending more time in, for sure.
+This is a city I wouldn’t object to returning to and spending more time in, for sure.
 I’d love to visit some other cities in Sweden one day, too.
 Maybe after the 40 country mark.

 Train Station People-Watching